 Our next stop on our quiet luxury adventure was to Picton to visit Sandbanks Provincial Park.
-After loading up the MKZ, sliding back the panoramic glass roof, and inputting the destination into the navigation system on the control panel, we were ready to embark on our journey.

 Once we arrived, we discovered the world’s largest baymouth barrier dune formation that the Sandbanks are famous for.
 This small climb allowed a truly spectacular view of the area, with Lake Ontario as a backdrop.
 With three expansive sandy beaches, I must say these were by far the best I’ve seen in Canada.